marinasundstrom/CheckedExceptions/CheckedExceptions.Package/docs/README.md

 ## Configuration

-The **CheckedExceptionsAnalyzer** offers various properties to configure its behavior, allowing you to tailor exception handling to your project's specific needs.
+The **CheckedExceptions** offers various properties to configure its behavior, allowing you to tailor exception handling to your project's specific needs.
 These properties can be adjusted using an `.editorconfig` file or directly within your project files.

 ### EditorConfig Settings